scobuntu/letsplay_project/README.rst

 Q. I deleted the database file, how do I get the content back?

+A. First, sync the database:

+       > python manage.py syncdb

-A. Use the content_fixture.json to load the sample data.
+   Use the content_fixture.json to load the sample data.

        > python manage.py loaddata content_fixture.json